phoenix125/SteamServerQuery/readme.txt

 Forum:   https://phoenix125.createaforum.com/index.php

 ----- VERSION HISTORY -----
+(2020-06-30) v1.2 Bugfix
+- Fix: The online/max player counts and gameID were not properly being converted to decimal.

 (2020-06-28) v1.1 Bugfix
 - Fix: When the Pipe symbol | is in title, it would cause an error.